 This month's Boötid display (there's another one in January) is relatively weak, because this shower's parent comet has an orbit outside Earth's that comes no closer than 0.24 astronomical unit.
 But some modest outbursts have been noted that were likely due to dust ejected during the 19th century.
 Good news: the shower's radiant has a declination of +48° — placing it above the horizon almost all night for mid-northern observers.
 Bad news: there'll be late-night competition from a last-quarter Moon.
 You might catch a dozen Boötids per hour during this year's maximum.

-This shower is often called the Southern Delta Aquarids, because its radiant is below the celestial equator and so the shower is best seen from the Southern Hemisphere.
-Light from a waning last-quarter Moon will be a factor and probably wash out many of the predicted 20 or so Delta Aquarids per hour.
+This shower is often called the Southern Delta Aquariids, because its radiant is below the celestial equator and so the shower is best seen from the Southern Hemisphere.
+Light from a waning last-quarter Moon will be a factor and probably wash out many of the predicted 20 or so Delta Aquariids per hour.

 August 12: The Perseids

 Almost every skywatcher knows about the Perseid meteor shower, because it offers up to 60 an hour under pleasant summer skies.
 Showtime usually begins as soon as the radiant (near the Double Cluster in Perseus) clears the horizon, an hour or so before midnight, and it climbs higher in the sky throughout the night.
 This should be a great year for the Perseids, because a fat crescent Moon should be setting just when the shower is revving up.
 The Perseids' parent comet is 109P/Swift-Tuttle, and the story of how 19th-century observers realized this shower is an annual event is interesting reading.